-Trigonometric Form of Complex Numbers
+Trigonometric Form of Complex Numbers - Concept

 A convenient form for numbers in the complex plane, other than rectangular form, is the trigonometric form of complex numbers.
 The trigonometric form of complex numbers uses the modulus and an angle to describe a complex number's location.
 It is important to be able to convert from rectangular to trigonometric form of complex numbers and from trigonometric to rectangular form.

 We're talking about the complex plane and let me remind you, the way we visualize complex numbers, is by plotting in the plane, we graph the number z equals a+bi by plotting the point a coma b and so that means that this point is a units to the right and b units up from the origin.
 In the copmplex plane this is the real axis and this is the imaginary axis.